1r1k3hg9f1nlwegxwgohgqfbxpbh2h

 by Simone Dougherty, LPC Even if it feels like you are light years away from menopause, it’s essential to understand how your mental health is impacted by hormones if you have a uterus.
 In a culture that prioritizes youth, it can be scary and shameful to feel as though you are getting older.
 But growing […]

-by Andrea Juliano, LCAT, LPC, ATR-BC I’ve been asking and answering this question for many years!
+by Andrea Juliano, LCAT, LPC, ATR-BC What is art therapy?
+I’ve been asking and answering this question for many years!
 And art-making in a therapy setting can mean different things to different people.
-I like to think I’ve perfected my go-to answer when meeting someone new and getting the dreaded yet well-meaning question, “So, what do you do for […]
+I like to think I’ve perfected my go-to answer when meeting someone new and getting the dreaded yet well-meaning question, “So, what […]

 by Hannah Mcgrath, MA, MDiv, LPC What do therapists mean when they talk about your “inner child”?
 From my perspective, the inner child is the young, vulnerable part of you that carries scrapes and scars from growing up.
 I also see the inner child as the part of you that brings a capacity for tender […]